codemonkey2k5/HomeAssistant-DesktopPlus/README.md

 # DesktopPlus

-**DesktopPlus** shows your Home Assistant dashboard (or any web page) on one of your computer screens.
+**DesktopPlus** Turn any website into a clean, borderless desktop window.
+Fixed position • Auto-refresh • System tray controls • Multi-monitor support.
+(100% Free)

 It is meant to look like a **live desktop background**:

 - Fills the screen you choose
-- Leaves the Windows taskbar visible (when that screen has one)
+- Leaves the Windows taskbar visible, or you can choose kiosk mode if you want it to go full screen.
 - Still clickable and fully usable
-- Does **not** stay stuck on top of other programs
+- Does **not** stay stuck on top of other programs unless you want it to.

 **Current version: 2.0**
 **Works on:** Windows 10 and Windows 11